danny-hunt/browser-automation/README.md

 - Set up the .env file with API keys and login credentials
 - Install requirements:
     - `python3 -m pip install -r requirements.txt`
+- Install ffmpeg on your machine.
+For example on mac:
+    - `brew install ffmpeg`

 ### To run the script: